 With the majority of consumer sales opportunities located outside the US, many companies are interested in expanding their operations abroad.
 However, one of the most common, yet overlooked hurdles involves language barriers.
 By working with an international trade finance company, enterprises can more easily do business with clients that speak a different language.
-A trade finance firm that offers services in multiple languages can help companies compete in the international marketplace.
+Trade finance companies that offer services in multiple languages can help businesses compete in the international marketplace.

 Businesses can unlock profitable trade potential by overcoming language hurdles with their prospects.
-Although machine translation capabilities have improved over the years, they aren't accurate enough to replace effective communication between two organizations.
-Dealing with trade finance documents in multiple languages may seem overwhelming, but with the right strategic partners, any business can start selling in other countries.
+Although machine translation capabilities have improved over the years, they aren’t accurate enough to replace effective communication between two organizations.
+Dealing with documents related to export trade finance in multiple languages may seem overwhelming, but with the right strategic partners, any business can start selling in other countries.

 Encountering Language Challenges in International Business

 Many small and mid-sized enterprises (SMEs) recognize the immense opportunities for expansion in foreign markets, but they need help to overcome the various challenges of doing business internationally.
 Legal considerations, cultural differences, and financial barriers present issues in and of themselves.
 As if these difficulties weren’t intimidating enough, many companies cannot communicate effectively with teams located in foreign countries.

 Retailers and e-commerce brands that want to reach more online spenders internationally need to offer their services in various languages.
 Unfortunately, most businesses can’t support this dynamic, resulting in lost sales opportunities.
 Machine translation programs are not reliable tools.
 Most small businesses are left in a dilemma in which they can’t afford a multilingual sales team and won’t entrust their operations to technology.